acganesh/genre-wizard/README.md

 - Explore Fourier analysis to model sound.
 - Explore the connections between Fourier analysis and ConvNets.
+- Potentially: explore Haskell implementations of GLMs or deep learning models.
 - Make this code nice.